We Serve a Limitless God

 - • Psalm 91 — thousands falling all around you, but it will not come near you, the believer in God.

-- • Don’t limit God’s ability to protect you and your family.
+- • Don’t underestimate God’s limitless ability to protect you and your family.

 Matthew 9:28-30a ...
 “Do you believe that I am able to do this?”
 “Yes, Lord,” [the blind men] replied.
 Then he touched their eyes and said, “According to your faith will it be done to you.”

-- •• There is no need to limit God and what He can do in your life.
+- •• Don't put boundaries on God and what He can do in your life.

 - • Healing, miracles, provision, protection...